Generic Name: oxaliplatin (ox AL i PLA tin)

 Chemotherapy often causes nausea or mouth sores.
 Do not eat ice chips to ease these discomforts because you will be more sensitive to cold.
 Talk to your doctor about other ways to treat nausea or mouth sores.
 You may be given other medications to prevent nausea or vomiting while you are receiving oxaliplatin.

-Oxaliplatin can lower blood cells that help your body fight infections and help your blood to clot.
+Oxaliplatin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).